Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 7

 Put black in sick lines & give bay

-to Nankwell; branch off Carolina
+to Nankivell; branch off Carolina

-road South towards Clarence
+road South towards Clarence.

-With I.L.H & Scots Guards trek abt
+With I.L.H & Scots Guards.
+Trek abt

-8 miles & camp, hear that General
+8 miles & camp; hear that General

-Kitchener w 5th & our convoy from
+Kitchener w.
+5th & our convoy from

 Carolina, 4 miles ahead on right

 front.
-McCormack & Clifton w it.
+McCormack & Clifton w. it.

-Tobacco & mail reported W. Convoy.
+Tobacco & mail reported w, Convoy.

 Hawkins sent out last night w.
 10 men